ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/tcpmappings.md

 #### originating TLS, but not terminating it

-Here, $productName$ will accept the connection **without terminating TLS**, then relay traffic over a **TLS** connection upstream.
-This is probably useful only to accept unencrypted traffic and force it to be encrypted when it leaves $productName$.
+Here, Emissary will accept the connection **without terminating TLS**, then relay traffic over a **TLS** connection upstream.
+This is probably useful only to accept unencrypted traffic and force it to be encrypted when it leaves Emissary.

 Example: